guguji666666/Sentinel-Custom-Parsers/articles/storage/common/general-purpose-v-1-zone-redundant-storage-migration-freq-asked-questions.md

 - Read-access geo-zone-redundant storage (**RA-GZRS**).

 ### How can I upgrade my accounts?
-You can upgrade your accounts in the Azure portal or use tools like Azure Policy.
+You can upgrade your accounts in the Azure portal or by using tools like Azure Policy.

 > [!TIP]
 > To upgrade general-purpose v1 accounts to general-purpose v2, use the `deployIfNotExists` Azure Policy.
 This policy detects and identifies any general-purpose v1 accounts and enables you to perform a non-disruptive in-place upgrade of those accounts.